LifeFone Medical Alert System Cost and Value in 2025

 844-292-4049

-LifeFone has a lot to offer its customers, including an array of systems starting at $24.95 per month, accessible payment plans, and a transparent online buying experience.
-While it may not have the same brand recognition as other brands we’ve reviewed, like Life Alert, LifeFone’s systems are affordable compared to many of their competitors.
-Additionally, they offer top-of-the-line features that keep up with the best medical alert providers in the industry.
+LifeFone offers several systems with prices starting at $24.95 a month if you choose an annual payment plan ($29.95 a month if paid monthly).
+They also offer flexible payment plans and a transparent online buying experience, which we always appreciate.
+They may not have the same brand recognition as the Life Alert system we reviewed, but LifeFone’s systems are affordable and approachable compared to many of their competitors.
+Additionally, they offer top-of-the-line features that keep up with the best medical alert systems in the industry.

 LifeFone at a Glance